LinkedMink/node-route53-dynamic-dns/README.md

 The README will focus on running the app as a user (see [Additional Documentation](#additional-documentation) for build and dev info)

-### Background Service
+### Base Package

-You can run the [npm package](https://www.npmjs.com/package/@linkedmink/node-route53-dynamic-dns) as a self-contained executable and configure your system to run it in the backgound.
+You can run the [npm package](https://www.npmjs.com/package/@linkedmink/node-route53-dynamic-dns) as a self-contained executable.
 Install the package globally.

 ```sh
 npm install -g @linkedmink/node-route53-dynamic-dns